3G, 2G and 2.5G

 Evening dining and bars

 Separate rules apply to what’s known as ‘night gastronomy’ (Nachtgastronomie in German).
-There is no legal definition for this, but it generally covers dining and drinking during the evening and night time, as well as night clubs.
+There is no legal definition for this, but it generally covers dining and drinking at venues that do their main business during the evening and night time, as well as night clubs.

 Vienna has implemented a 2G rule for these venues, meaning that a negative test is not sufficient for entry, not even a PCR test.
 This is in place until at least the end of October.